nickdichev/nickdichev.github.io/_posts/2019-05-11-huffman-elixir-part2.md

 This function is pretty simple, we use `Enum.map/2` to replace each character from the `encodings` map we pass as a parameter.
 However, we have a problem.
 The result of `compressed_output/2` (when enumerated with `Enum.to_list/1`) will look something like: `[7::size(3), 13::size(4), 2::size(2), ...]`.
 We have a list of bitstrings!

 In Elixir strings, binaries, and bitstrings are all related.
-All are representations of binary (the "bit" kind of binary) data, however, with certain gaurentees.
+All are representations of binary (the "bit" kind of binary) data, however, with certain guarantees.
 Strings are the most specific: they are Elixir binaries that are UTF-8 encoded.
 Binaries, on the other hand, must have a bit length that is a multiple of eight.
 Finally, bitstrings are the least specific.
 Bitstrings are any groupings of bits.

 This means that all strings and binaries are also considered bitstrings.
 For more information, [this](https://medium.com/blackode/playing-with-elixir-binaries-strings-dd01a40039d5) is a pretty comprehensive article with nice graphics to help you understand the difference.